franciskingk/franciskingk/README.md

 # Hi!
 Francis here!!
 ###
 I am a data scientist.
+Feel free to poke around my repos, pull requests and ask me any questions.

-- Here are some of the things am working on ...
-Machine learning with CNN
+- Here are some of the things am working on ... **Machine learning with CNN
-- I'm currently learning ...
-Tensorflow and R
+- I'm currently learning ... **Tensorflow and R
 - :zap: I love philosophy, python, data science, and books
 - 🌱 I’m addicted to learning and growing every day
 - 📫 How to find me: